 Recently, I found myself writing a song about adolescence, about the excitement and terror of that time in life, to kind of put a circle around those feelings I had so palpably felt and which I can still clearly recall.
 In this way, my mind was drawn back to that movie.
 I hadn’t seen it since I was a kid.
 But thinking about it, I found a well of symbolism and language from which to draw.
 Bradbury had done some work for me, it seemed.

 I was a little shy of embracing that particular influence at first, because it seemed so dopey.
-But you know, I feel like my songs are often a little stiff and humorless — and bringing in a cheesy movie that I’d loved as a kid, as a big point of influence, seemed like a really fun thing to do.
+I mean, to watch it now, the film is more than a little cheesy.
+But you know, I feel like my songs are often a little humorless — and bringing in a cheesy movie that I’d loved as a kid, as a big point of influence, seemed like a fun thing to do.
 And so the decision was made, and some levity was found.

 And I didn’t feel too bad about nicking that phrase from Bradbury.
 I mean, after all, Bradbury nicked it from Shakespeare.
 It is a phrase well-traveled.